fwdms/OpenFantasyRacing/README.md

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

 ## Getting Started
 Link to [Notion documents](https://lydian-emmental-e07.notion.site/F1-Fantasy-League-003e34c960324cd5bd7eee69d59e9130).
 This document has some of the info about the models, and some of the features as I am working on them.